 God Fought to Save the Egyptians

 Why were all the firstborn killed in Egypt?
 They had spiritually crucified Christ, “the Firstborn of all creation” (Colossians 1:15).
 John tells us that Christ was not only crucified in Jerusalem, but was “spiritually” crucified in “Sodom and Egypt” (Revelation 11:8).
 Thus their rejection and crucifixion of Christ (the Firstborn of all creation) backfired upon them and opened the way for the destructive evil angel to enter and kill all their firstborn sons.
 Christ could not help them because they had willfully crucified Him.
 He did not interfere with their free choice of rejecting their only Source of life.
-Yes, man “becomes the victim of his own destructive plans” (Isaiah 7:16).
+Yes, man “becomes the victim of his own destructive plans” (Psalm 7:16).

 Yet in the symbolism of the slain lamb, Christ—"the Lamb of God" (John 1:29; 1 Peter 1:19)— was bearing their sins.
 Paul wrote that “He (Christ) by the grace of God should taste death for every man” (Hebrews 2:9).
 Again we read:

 “In all their affliction He was afflicted, and the angel of His presence saved them: in His love and in His pity He redeemed them; and He bare them, and carried them all the days of old.”
 (Isaiah 63:9)

 This verse would also apply to both the Egyptians and the Israelites who left Egypt.